web-eid/web-eid-authtoken-validation-java/README.md

 ## 3. Configure the challenge nonce generator

 The validation library needs to generate authentication challenge nonces and store them for later validation in the challenge nonce store.
 Overview of challenge nonce usage is provided in the [Web eID system architecture document](https://github.com/web-eid/web-eid-system-architecture-doc#authentication-1).
-The challenge nonce generator will be used in the REST endpoint that issues challenges; it is thread-safe and should be scoped as a singleton.
+The challenge nonce generator will be used in the filter that issues challenges; it is thread-safe and should be scoped as a singleton.

 Configure the challenge nonce generator as follows: